What did you do as teenage rebellion?

 The journey lasted for a period of three years.

 William’s experience was not as positive as he may have hoped.
-Sailors of the period were brutally treated with hard physical labour and little food or reward, as less investment in the crew meant higher profits for the Officers and investment companies involved.
+Sailors of the period were brutally treated and had to do hard physical labour and little food or reward, as less investment in the crew meant higher profits for the Officers and investment companies involved.

 He witnessed the inhumanity of the slave trade, and the realities of enslaved people deemed as ‘cargo’, with their ‘free-born spirit’ being quashed by ‘dealers in human flesh’.
-He witnessed a slave revolt and an attempted mutiny, and their violent suppression.
+He witnessed a revolt by enslaved people and an attempted mutiny, and their violent suppression.

 After his voyage, he returned to Leeds and trained as an engraver, including for illustrations of parts of ships.
 He wrote about his experiences later in life.
 'Three Years Adventures of a Minor in England, Africa, The West Indies, South Carolina and Georgia' was published in 1823.

-As many of the sailors were illiterate, it remains one of the only first-hand accounts of the brutal reality of life on board a slave ship.
+As many of the sailors were illiterate, it remains one of the only first-hand accounts of the brutal reality of life on board a slaver ship.

-He recounts meeting with African slave traders, about horrific conditions on board ship and the suppressed insurrections.
+He recounts meeting with African enslavers, about horrific conditions on board ship and the suppressed insurrections.
 His experiences led him to believe in abolition.
 William died in his stone terrace house in St Michael’s Road, Headingley, 3 October 1834, and is buried in St Michael’s graveyard.